Rhymex94/HabitTracker/README.md

 -   Implement viewing the habits within a timeframe (completions daily, weekly, monthly etc.)
 -   Change the add-button, save-button and add-progress classes to use the button-primary class instead.
+-   Fix the progress not automatically updated after new progress is entered.